samascher/gh-lab/readme.md

 - create a folder called `git-and-github-practice-two` **inside your work folder**
 -  within that folder create the following files `index.html` and `style.css`
--  copy and paste the code from the merged pull request files (of your partners `git-and-github-practice` project) from each of the appropriate files to your own
+-  copy and paste the code from the merged pull request files (on your partner 1's GitHub repo) from each of the appropriate files to your own
 - initiate a git repository, commit your changes, and push to GitHub
 > Note: Partner2 should now have the solution from Part 1 locally